valonhaliti/environment-variable-reader/README.md

 ## Usage

-Create a file named `.env`.
+Create a file named `.env` in your root directory.
 And fill it with content like:

 ```
 DB_NAME=thedb